apollo

 Reviewed By Dr Aneela Siddabathuni , MPharma., PhD

 Eltrompact 50 Tablet 14's is used to treat low platelet count.
-It contains Eltrombopag, which works by causing the cells in the bone marrow to produce more platelets.
-In some cases, this medicine may cause side effects such as nausea, diarrhoea, headache, muscle pain, tiredness, loss of appetite, fever, and cough.
+It contains Eltrombopag which works by causing the cells in the bone marrow to produce more platelets.
+In some cases, this medicine may cause side effects such as nausea, diarrhea, headache, muscle pain, tiredness, loss of appetite, fever, and cough.
 Inform the doctor if you are pregnant or breastfeeding, taking any other medication, or have any pre-existing medical conditions.

 Read more